gaurhardik/Hire-ME/README.md

 # Hire-ME
-Hire Me for anthing it will be a grate experice for such a resonable price
+Hire Me For Anythingh It Will be a Fabulous Experinece for you All